 CC-AMC Pilot Awards in HIV-Associated Malignancies

-Description: Malignancies constitute a substantial source of morbidity and mortality among HIV-infected persons, even in the era of anti-retroviral therapy.
-AIDS-defining malignancies (Kaposi’s sarcoma, nonHodgkins lymphoma, cervical cancer) continue to develop in HIV-infected persons, particularly in developing countries, and the incidence of non-AIDS defining malignancies (NADM) is growing among HIV-infected men and women
+The focus of the awards program is to stimulate research collaborations on HIV-associated malignancies between investigators at the Helen Diller Family Comprehensive Cancer Center (HDFCCC) and NCI-supported AIDS Malignancy Consortium (AMC) investigators at UCSF by providing pilot funding to junior HDFCCC investigators new to HIV-related malignancies research.
+Malignancies constitute a substantial source of morbidity and mortality among HIV-infected persons, even in the era of anti-retroviral therapy.
+AIDS-defining malignancies (Kaposi’s sarcoma, non-Hodgkins lymphoma, cervical cancer) continue to develop in HIV-infected persons, particularly in developing countries, and the incidence of non-AIDS defining malignancies is growing among HIV-infected men and women

 CC-AMC Pilot awards seek to provide opportunities to junior scientists to obtain the requisite mentored research experience and training to compete for career-development funds.
 Project proposals should be geared toward the interests of the applicant (clinical, basic, and/or behavioral-epidemiological research) and focus on topics relevant to the CC and AMC mission.
 Applicants for this award must identify BOTH CC AND AMC faculty research mentors who will commit to guiding the applicant through the duration of the proposed project.

 Note: Studies involving clinical trials are not allowed